J3551c9/HOL-Containers-DevOps/README.md

-#Hand on Lab AKS & Jenkins
+#Hands on Lab AKS & Jenkins